glorphindale/langohr.docs/articles/getting_started.md

 Langohr is a Clojure client for RabbitMQ that embrace [AMQP 0.9.1 Model](http://bitly.com/amqp-model-explained).
 It reflects AMQP 0.9.1 protocol structure in the API and uses established terminology and support all of the [RabbitMQ extensions to AMQP 0.9.1](http://www.rabbitmq.com/extensions.html).

-Langohr was designed to combine good parts of several other clients: the official RabbitMQ Java client, [Ruby amqp gem](https://github.com/ruby-amqp/amqp) and [Hot Bunnies](https://github.com/ruby-amqp/hot_bunnies).
+Langohr was designed to combine good parts of several other clients: the official RabbitMQ Java client, [Bunny](http://rubybunny.info) and [Hot Bunnies](https://github.com/ruby-amqp/hot_bunnies).
 It does not, however, try to hide the protocol and RabbitMQ capabilities behind layers of DSLs and new abstractions.